 Independent study (RUSS 499, SLAVIC 499) provides advanced undergraduate and graduate students with the opportunity to work closely with an individual faculty member on an area of shared interest.
 Independent studies are designed to complement and expand on existing courses, not substitute for them.

-Juniors, senior and graduate students who have already completed coursework in the Slavic Department and have a degree of familiarity with their chosen subject area may apply for an independent study.
-Students who do not fit this profile should talk to the Undergraduate Advisor and the Director of Undergraduate Studies (Dr. Henry, firstname.lastname@example.org) and/or Professor Jose Alaniz to determine their eligibility.
+Juniors, seniors, and graduate students who have already completed coursework in the Slavic Department and have a degree of familiarity with their chosen subject area may apply for an independent study.
+Students who do not fit this profile should speak with the undergraduate adviser to determine their eligibility.

 Who can supervise an independent study?

-Only faculty at the rank of lecturer or above may supervise independent studies, and only in areas of their teaching or research expertise.
-Faculty are under no obligation to supervise independent studies, and may only offer 10 credits of independent study in any one quarter.
+Faculty at the rank of lecturer or above may supervise independent studies in their areas of teaching or research expertise, however they are under no obligation to do so.

-How does a student go about applying for an independent study?
+How do I apply for an independent study?